A common pattern, in multi-project builds, is that one project consumes the artifacts of another project.

 }

-Declaring a dependency on an explicit target configuration is not recommended.
-If you plan to publish the component which has this dependency, this will likely lead to broken metadata.
-If you need to publish the component on a remote repository, follow the instructions of the variant-aware cross publication documentation.
+However, the consumer has to explicitly tell which configuration it depends on and this is not recommended.
+If you plan to publish the component which has this dependency, it will likely lead to broken metadata.

-Variant-aware sharing of artifacts between projects
+Variant-aware sharing of artifacts

-Let’s enhance our previous example which happens to be a Java Library project.
-Java libraries expose a couple of variants to their consumers, apiElements and runtimeElements.
-Now, we’re adding a 3rd one, instrumentedJars.
+Consider an example of a Java Library project.
+Java libraries typically expose two variants to consumers: apiElements and runtimeElements.
+In this case, we are adding a third variant, instrumentedJars.

-gradle outgoingVariants --variant runtimeElements
+$ .gradle outgoingVariants --variant runtimeElements

 Attributes